 NZRIS is a key action of the 2016 Research, Science and Innovation Domain Plan.
 This plan was developed by the research, science and innovation sector.
 It identified the need for better sector-wide data and information about research, science and innovation activity in New Zealand.
 The plan identified a series of data principles for the sector which NZRIS is founded on.
 These build on the Government’s principles for data that is held and owned by the government, and include the need for data to be open, readily available and well-managed.

 How do I formally join NZRIS?

 Right now our focus is on working with selected funding organisations to bring them on board.
-Once we have developed NZRIS and incorporated data from our first data providers, we will look to on-board other research organisations.
-This is likely to be from 2021.
+Once we have developed NZRIS and incorporated data from our first data providers, we will look to on-board other research organisations from next year as part of Phases 2 and 3.

 The mechanism for joining NZRIS will be through signing a Memorandum of Understanding which will define the ways in which your organisation will work with NZRIS, and a data supply agreement which will include specific details of what data your organisation will provide, and how often.
 We’ve chosen to use MOUs as our primary agreement because they’re commonly used in situations where data is managed across government agencies.

 MBIE is developing NZRIS on behalf of the research, science and innovation sector, including with the Māori research sector.
 There are two key sector-led groups that provide input and direction for NZRIS.
 These are the NZRIS Stewardship and Oversight Group (NSOG) which is a skills-based group that takes an overarching view of NZRIS data and its direction and the Funder Researcher Working Group (FRWG) which is a sector-based group providing input to the development and ongoing maintenance of NZRIS.
 In addition, FRWG sub-groups will also be set up on an as-required basis to focus on individual matters and topics as they arise.